jpearl01/mcsmrt/README.md

 4. Usearch v8.1 from http://www.drive5.com/usearch/download.html.
 Download and softlink using the command
    `$ln -s usearch8.1.*_i86linux* ~/bin/usearch`

-### Requirements:
+### Prerequisites:
-Fasta file of forward and reverse primer sequences.
-(For more information on FASTA file formats, refer https://en.wikipedia.org/wiki/FASTA_format).
+Fasta file of forward and reverse primer sequences (For more information on FASTA file formats, refer https://en.wikipedia.org/wiki/FASTA_format).

-Fasta formatted taxonomy classification database (NCBI database included in this repository)

-Usearch formatted taxonomy classification database see: If you want to create your own udb file, refer http://www.drive5.com/usearch/manual/cmd_makeudb_utax.html (NCBI databse included repository)
+** TO-DO- Add the lineanator results file somewhere ** USEARCH formatted taxonomy classification database is required for assigning taxonomy to OTUs.
+If you want to create your own udb file, refer http://www.drive5.com/usearch/manual/cmd_makeudb_utax.html (NCBI databse included repository).
+We used a custom database created using NCBI's 16s repository and taxonomy data.
+The tool which generates this database is called Lineanator and is available for use in - https://github.com/bhatarchanas/lineanator.

+Fasta formatted taxonomy classification database.
+Same as above, just formatted as a FASTA file.
+This file too can be obtained from Lineanator.

+Clustering results from the database that was used for assigning taxonomy. ** TO-DO- Add that file for ppl to use? **

-rdp_gold database for chimera detection: http://drive5.com/uchime/gold.fa
+rdp_gold database for chimera detection - http://drive5.com/uchime/gold.fa

 Host genome file, for filtering sequences mapping to host genome